Trip7274/Bayt_API/README.md

 3. `50FA`: "Sofa" as hex!
 4. `Pú`: The hex `50 FA` mapped to ASCII.
 This is reserved exclusively for goofy uses.

-Sofa is still in active development and is not yet ready for everyday use.
+Sofa is still in active development and isn’t yet ready for everyday use.

 ## Planned Features
 - [X] Provide general system information